top of page

 The Parish Council is made up of 5 members who all live in Bawburgh and represent the village on various matters.
 We are effectively the third tier of local government, the other two being Norfolk County Council and South Norfolk District Council.

-We meet on the third Thursday of every other month at 7.00pm in the village hall at Bawburgh.
+We meet generally on the third Thursday of every other month at 7.00pm in the village hall at Bawburgh (changes to the dates will be posted on this website).

 The public are very welcome to attend and we encourage people to speak during the open forum which is part of each formal meeting.